firmata/arduino/readme.md

 for Arduino 1.0.x vs 1.6.x).
 2. Restart the Arduino application and the latest version of Firmata will be available.

-*Update the path and arduino version as necessary*
+*Update the path and Arduino version as necessary*

 ###Using the Source code rather than release archive (only for versions older than Arduino 1.6.3)

+*It is recommended you update to Arduino 1.6.4 or higher if possible, that way you can clone directly into the external Arduino/libraries/ directory which persists between Arduino application updates.
+Otherwise you will need to move your clone each time you update to a newer version of the Arduino IDE.*

+If you're stuck with an older version of the IDE, then follow these keep reading otherwise jump up to the "Cloning Firmata section above".

-Clone this repo directly into the core Arduino libraries directory.
-If you are using Arduino 1.5.x or 1.6.x, the repo directory structure will not match the Arduino library format, however it should still compile as long as you are using Arduino 1.5.7 or higher.
+Clone this repo directly into the core Arduino application libraries directory.
+If you are using Arduino 1.5.x or <= 1.6.3, the repo directory structure will not match the Arduino library format, however it should still compile as long as you are using Arduino 1.5.7 or higher.